Pennsylvania Medical Assistance Estate Recovery Program

 2. The family exemption ($3,500).

-3. The costs of the decedent’s funeral and burial, and the costs of medicines furnished to him within six months of his death, of medical or nursing services performed for him within that time, of hospital services including maintenance provided him within that time, and of services performed for him by any of his employees within that time.
+3. The costs of the decedent’s funeral and burial, and the costs of medicines furnished to him within six months of his death, of medical or nursing services performed for him within that time, of hospital services including maintenance provided to him within that time, and of services performed for him by any of his employees within that time.

-4. The cost of a gravemarker.
+4. The cost of a grave marker.

 5. Rents for the occupancy of the decedent’s residence for six months immediately prior to his death.